moonmaster9000/resume/README.markdown

 * Passionate about iterative product development
 * Passionate about community and collaboration

-My core technology competancies (in no particular order):
+My core technology competencies (in no particular order):

 * Ruby
 * CouchDB